Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-using-client-library.md

 First create a `AuthenticationContext` object and bind it to the `Constants.LoginUrl` (=`https://login.microsoftonline.com/common`), the base URL of the Azure user login portal.

-> In this code snippet, the `AuthenticationContext` class is exposed by the [ADAL for .NET](https://msdn.microsoft.com/en-us/library/azure/jj573266.aspx).
+> The `AuthenticationContext` class is exposed by the [ADAL for .NET](https://msdn.microsoft.com/en-us/library/azure/jj573266.aspx).
 It handles the authorization and token acquisition.

 Then call the `AcquireToken` method on the newly created `authenticationContext` object.
 This will bring up the Azure user sign-in page for the user to enter their Azure tenant account and password.
 When the user signs in to Azure successfully, the API proceeds to acquire the access token, returns it to the app in the `userAuthnResult` object, and uses it in the subsequent calls to the Microsoft Graph API service.

 The `redirectUri` must match the **REPLY URL** configured for the app in Azure  application registry. `Constants.ResourceUrl` is a named constant holding a string value of
 `"https://graph.microsoft.com"` and `Constants.ClientIdForUserAuthn` is the **CLIENT ID** value of the app, also configured in Azure.
 Unlike a web app, the client secret is not used for native app.